-A Formal Complaint is a document filed by a Complainant or signed by the Title IX Coordinator, alleging sexual harassment against a Respondent and requesting the Agency investigate the allegation of sexual harassment.
-At the time a Formal Complaint is filed by the Complainant or signed by the Title IX Coordinator, the named Complainant must be participating in or attempting to participate in the education program or activity of the Agency.
+A Formal Complaint is a document filed by a Complainant, or filed by a parent or guardian on behalf of a Complainant, or signed by the Title IX Coordinator, alleging sexual harassment against a Respondent and requesting the Agency investigate the allegation of sexual harassment.
+At the time a Formal Complaint is filed by the Complainant, parent or guardian, or signed by the Title IX Coordinator, the named Complainant must be participating in or attempting to participate in the education program or activity of the Agency.
 A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, by electronic mail, by using the contact information for the Title IX Coordinator, or by any additional method designated by the Agency.
-A document filed by a Complainant means a document or electronic submission that contains the Complainant's physical or digital signature or otherwise indicates that the Complainant is the person filing the Formal Complaint.
+A document filed by a Complainant means a document or electronic submission that contains the Complainant's physical or digital signature or otherwise indicates that the Complainant, or a parent or guardian acting on behalf of a Complainant, is the person filing the Formal Complaint.
 If the Agency receives a Formal Complaint, the Agency must follow the grievance process below.